 I am a husband, father, grandfather and a pilgrim on the Way of Jesus and the Way of the Tao.
-As a clergy member of the Lindisfarne Community, an ecumenical religious community in the Anglo-Celtic tradition committed to the "new monasticism," I seek a spirituality that is a balance of prayer, study, service and rest.
+As an ordained minister and a member of the Lindisfarne Community, an ecumenical community in the Celtic Christian tradition committed to the "new monasticism," I seek a spirituality that is a balance of prayer, study, service and rest.

 As a Board Certified Professional Counselor through the American Psychotherapy Association and because of my education and training in both psychology and ministry, I serve people as a pastoral counselor.